SSLH Archive

 Idiophone · Xylophone / Marimba

-The Banimbo is a Sudanese wooden xylophone originating from the Blue Nile state, comparable to the W...
+The Banimbo is a Sudanese wooden xylophone from Blue Nile State, similar to the balafon or marimba o...

 Banimbo